 Nova Drive 5 – cheap like the Superstar 4, but twice as efficient at Warp 7 and 8.

 HeavyNova 6 – cheaper on MC than 7’s, can be over-driven to warp 7 or 8 like the Nova 5’s.

 Quantum 7 – much more expensive on MC than 6’s, at the same mineral cost, but allow very-efficient Warp 7 travel, and same as 6’s for Warp 8 overdrive.
 Often used for short-hop freighters.

 Hyper 8 (tech 9) – mostly to be avoided, except on 1-engine ships.
 Wait for warp 9.

 Transwarp 9 (tech 10) – THE engines to build.
 You cannot achieve Warp 9 at a realistic fuel cost without these engines, especially on larger ships.

 Beginner Tip: Use Disruptors on most of your ships.
-They do decent damage at an affordable cost, can be used to capture freighters, and mine-sweep quite well.
+They do decent damage at an affordable cost, can be used to capture freighters, and mine-sweep decently.

-Beams are actually very situational choices – some ships only need X-Rays, and others need Heavy Phasers (if you can afford it).
+Beams are actually very situational choices – some ships only need X-Rays (to kill fighters or capture freighters), and others need Heavy Phasers for heavy minesweeping (if you can afford it).